<img alt="" src="https://secure.wild8prey.com/217006.png" style="display:none;">

 Lesson 3

 Digital marketing allows for high levels of personalisation.
-From the lead nurture stage where emails, adverts and content are sent to segmented audiences to deliver real value, to building adaptable product offerings that are truly customised for the individual; these initiatives helped businesses to excel and generate revenue in 2020/21.
+From the lead nurture stage where emails, adverts and content are sent to segmented audiences to deliver real value, to building adaptable product offerings that are truly customised for the individual; these initiatives helped businesses to excel and generate revenue like in 2020/21.

 Your digital marketing strategy should include the integration of specialised tools such as HubSpot to collect and track essential data that will help you to make fact-based decisions.
 Having immediate access to audience insights will enable you to continuously improve your campaigns and send targeted messages that engage your customers and drive conversions.

-Why you need to develop your digital marketing strategy in 2023
+Why you need to develop your digital marketing strategy in 2024

 Your marketing strategy is the plan you make to reach the very specific goals of your business.
 When formulating this strategy, you'll consider your current market position, assess your strengths and weaknesses and create the steps to enhance what you're already doing well, while cutting out the things that are costing you money without bringing in any return on investment (ROI).
 A set-and-forget approach doesn't work here.
 In the digital landscape where the market is subject to significant fluctuations (as we have seen in 2020/21), committing to continuous improvement, reevaluating your goals, and adopting the technology to help you stay informed and responsive to your market's needs is critical for business growth.

-2023 will usher in a new age of marketing where automation will also play a key role.
+2024 will usher in a new age of marketing where automation will also play a key role.
 This will help your business to collect data and send customised messages to customers, regardless of location or time zone.
 The content you create will have to be highly engaging and relevant to your audiences so that you can continue to stay at the forefront of your industry or you can finally climb it.
 Unique and customer-centric experiences will help you to attract buyers, but what will ultimately seal the deal is excellent customer service, authenticity and attention to detail.

 Comment